Staff Information & Forms

 Rooms in all residence halls except Akers are “suite style” where every two 2-person rooms share a bathroom that is in the middle of the suite.
-Most rooms in Akers are four to a room with their own bathroom.
-If a room’s capacity is different than what’s typical for that residence hall, there will be a circled number within the room block to indicate a different capacity.
-For example: a room with a circled 1 drawn in the space indicates a room with only one bed.
+Rooms in Akers are four to a room with their own bathroom.

 In general, females are assigned on one side of each hall; males are assigned housing on the other side.
 Some females, however, will likely be assigned space on top floors of the male housing sides due to many more female participants than male.
 Your housing assignment correspondence will state which sides house males and which house females.
 Your county’s floor plans will include the name, side and floor of your housing assignments.

 If a housing floor plan shows one or more rooms X’ed out, those rooms are not available for 4-H use due to either room damage, renovations, or already being assigned to a residence hall security staff.
 Security staff are screened residence hall personnel assigned to their rooms for the entire summer and may be either male or female.

 If you have a wheelchair user in your delegation, please note that the wheelchair accessible rooms on your floor plan are marked with a “W.” Please make sure you assign your wheelchair users to one of these rooms.

 Assigning Individuals to Rooms – Very important things to note before you begin:

 - Create your roommate groupings before beginning your online housing data entry (explained in the next section).
 Once you’ve entered a room assignment in the online system, it can only be changed by the event HQ staff because of the way the programming works.

 - An adult may not room with nor share a bathroom with an unrelated youth.
 A youth is anyone under 18.
 A participant that is 18 may room with a chaperone.